 Analysis and Test Results

 Once the sole domain of experienced baristas wielding large, heavy machines, it is now easier than ever to make espresso at home.
 The current offering of espresso machines has largely split into two camps: one for those that value convenience over taste and another for those that value taste over all else.
-Whichever camp you fall into our testing results (summarized in the table below) will be able to guide you towards the right machine.
+Whichever camp you fall into our testing results will be able to guide you towards the right machine.

 If an espresso machine is actually going to keep you from spending a few dollars on a latte every morning it must 1) produce good tasting espresso and 2) be easy and simple to use.
 Consequently half of our testing focused on how good each machine's final products tasted (taking both the espresso and steamed milk into account), while the other half focused on how easy the machines were to use and clean.
 The following sections detail the results of those individual tests.